Registration of the asylum application

 When a person expresses the intention to seek asylum at one of the structures of the Ministry of Internal Affairs of Romania, the asylum application is sent to the Regional Centres for Asylum Seekers, together with an outline of the asylum seeker’s situation.
 In addition, authorities may also attach documents drawn up after the apprehension or the first submission to the competent authorities.[5]

-CNRR reported one case where the Border Police refused to register the asylum claim at Otopeni International Airport.
+CNRR reported one case where the Border Police refused to register the asylum claim at Otopeni International Airport in 2022.
 There were two Indian citizens who arrived in Romania on 26 September 2022, with the intention to continue their journey to their final destination, Belgrade, Serbia.
 They were detained in the transit area of Otopeni Airport without being informed about the reasons.
 They stated that they had manifested their will to make an asylum claim and that they did not receive any information about whether their requests had been registered.
 They were eventually returned to Cairo, Egypt (the country from which they had travelled to Romania), and the justification of the Border Police was that they were part of a larger group of Indian citizens who had encountered problems with the airline companies with whom they had travelled and were supposed to continue their journey.
 The airline company that was supposed to take them from Otopeni to Belgrade refused to board them on the plane due to a misunderstanding between that company and the one which had brought them from Cairo.
 The Border Police argued that it was not within their competence to intervene in this situation.
 No further explications were submitted and there was no prompt response to the urgent request from the CNRR counsellors to be granted access to the respective foreigners for assistance in the transit area.[8]

 Asylum seekers are transported by the Border Police to IGI-DAI.
 If groups of asylum seekers are apprehended, they are transported to IGI-DAI by the Border Police.
 According to the Director of Regional Centre Timișoara, asylum seekers apprehended at border are transported by the Border Police to IGI-DAI.